Go 1.24+ GitHub

 • Creating reusable pipeline stages with clear boundaries

-• You want compile-time safety that nodes can’t access each other’s state
+• You want runtime validation that nodes can’t access each other’s state

 • Documentation should clearly show which namespace each node uses